robertgeddis/spend-attribution/README.md

 The goal of the work in this repository was to provide a 'single source of truth' regarding spend and turn raw data to actionable insights.

 ## 💼 Business Value & Impact
-In my previous role, these queries were instrumental in:
+These queries were instrumental for helping marketing to:
-* **Budgeting:** Segmenting spend by country, marketing channel, user role and vertical.
+* **Budget:** Segmenting spend by country, marketing channel, user role and vertical.
-* **CPA Analysis:** Consolidating data from APIs with manual csv files along with internal conversion data to calculate Cost Per Acquisition.
+* **Anaylze CPA:** Consolidating data from APIs and manual csv files with conversion data to calculate Cost Per Acquisition.
-* **Optimization:** Identifying underperforming channels where spend did not correlate with high-quality user acquisition.
+* **Optimize:** Identifying underperforming channels where spend did not correlate with high-quality user acquisition.

 ## 🛠 Technical Features (SQL)
-To ensure data accuracy and performance, these scripts utilize:
+To ensure data accuracy and performance, these scripts utilized:
 * **Common Table Expressions (CTEs):** For modular, readable code that separates data cleaning from final aggregation.
 * **Window Functions:** (e.g., `SUM() OVER(...)`) to calculate cumulative spend and running totals across time periods.
 * **Complex Joins:** Bridging disparate data sources such as manual spend files with transactional databases.